 Business in the Community is calling on organisations to do more to support conversations between staff and their line managers about all aspects of wellbeing in the workplace.

-Tony Wood, Partner & UK Leader, Mercer Marsh Benefits, said:
+Tony Wood, Regional Leader, Continental Europe, Mercer Marsh Benefits, said:

 “This year’s study, and in particular the startling figures on the impact on younger LGBT+ employees, underline the importance of engagement from senior leadership and senior leader LGBT+ and ally role models in the workplace.
 Seeing senior people in an organisation who are comfortable being themselves can have a profound and positive impact on someone just starting their career."